More about: Florence Accademia Gallery Tickets and Tours

 Recommended if... you want to save time and money by including priority access to both the Accademia Gallery and the Uffizi in the same purchase.

-Guided tour of the Accademia Galleries and the Uffizi + City tour
+Guided tour of the Accademia and Uffizi Galleries + City tour

 Florence is an open-air museum.
 If you are thinking of booking a guided tour of a museum, a good way to save money is to add a guided tour of the city.
 This comprehensive combined tour is the most recommended by the thousands of travelers who have taken it.
-It is very complete and the guide gives an enjoyable tour of the most important sights not only in the Accademia and Uffizi galleries but also in the city itself.
+It is very comprehensive and the guide gives a very enjoyable tour of the most important sights, not only in the Accademia and Uffizi galleries but also in the city itself.

-You'll start with an hour-long walk with the guide through the highlights of the historic center.
-This tour will help you understand the history of the city and why it has been home to the world's best artists for decades.
-Next, you'll enter the Accademia Gallery to see Michelangelo's famous David and the other spectacular works housed in this gallery.
+You will start with an hour-long walk with the guide, covering the highlights of the historic center: this tour will help you understand the history of the city and why it welcomed the world's best artists for decades.
+Next, you will enter the Accademia Gallery to visit Michelangelo's famous David and the rest of the spectacular works housed in this gallery.

-Why this option: this tour includes the essentials of Florence with an expert guide in English at the best price you can find.
+Why this option: this tour includes the essentials of Florence with an expert Spanish-speaking guide at the best price you can find.

-Recommended if... you want to save money by purchasing a package that includes the city tour and the two most important museums with an expert guide.
+Recommended if... you want to save money by purchasing a package that includes a city tour and visits to the two most important museums with an expert guide.

 Where to buy tickets and tours for the Accademia Gallery?